ahderman/limette-challenge/README.md

-# limette-challenge
+# LiMetTe Challenge - Liris Meteor Technical Challenge

-Code for a web app created for a hiring assignment for Liris
+Code for a web app for appointment scheduling, created for a hiring assignment for [Liris](https://liris.ch/).